jackc/pgx/README.md

 pgx supports many additional features beyond what is available through database/sql.

-* Support for approximately 60 different PostgreSQL types.
+* Support for approximately 60 different PostgreSQL types
-* Automatic statement preparation and caching.
+* Automatic statement preparation and caching
-* Batch queries.
+* Batch queries
-* Single-round trip query mode.
+* Single-round trip query mode
-* Full TLS connection control.
+* Full TLS connection control
-* Binary format support for custom types (can be much faster).
+* Binary format support for custom types (can be much faster)
-* Copy protocol support for faster bulk data loads.
+* Copy protocol support for faster bulk data loads
-* Extendable logging support including built-in support for log15, logrus, zap, and zerolog.
+* Extendable logging support including built-in support for log15, logrus, zap, and zerolog
-* Connection pool with after connect hook to do arbitrary connection setup.
+* Connection pool with after connect hook to do arbitrary connection setup
-* Listen / notify.
+* Listen / notify
-* PostgreSQL array to Go slice mapping for integers, floats, and strings.
+* PostgreSQL array to Go slice mapping for integers, floats, and strings
-* Hstore support.
+* Hstore support
-* JSON and JSONB support.
+* JSON and JSONB support
-* Maps inet and cidr PostgreSQL types to net.IPNet and net.IP.
+* Maps inet and cidr PostgreSQL types to net.IPNet and net.IP
-* Large object support.
+* Large object support
-* NULL mapping to Null* struct or pointer to pointer.
+* NULL mapping to Null* struct or pointer to pointer
-* Supports database/sql.Scanner and database/sql/driver.Valuer interfaces for custom types.
+* Supports database/sql.Scanner and database/sql/driver.Valuer interfaces for custom types
-* Notice response handling (this is different than listen / notify).
+* Notice response handling (this is different than listen / notify)
-* Simulated nested transactions with savepoints.
+* Simulated nested transactions with savepoints

 ## Performance